 Goodlife, I truly respect ,and appreciate all the care toward me and my endless problems.
-Trust me, I get sick of it as much as those hearing about it, lol.
+Trust me, I get sick of it as much as those hearing about

 My other alternative, is to simply not update my situation.
 That wouldnt really be my style, because in our world (PC), especially for newcomers, I think its critically important, that men understand the good and the bad.
 For those that jump into a primary treatment, its kind of hard to understand and comprehend the side effects and complications involved, particually we who underwent surgery.

 I knew and expected issues with both ED and incontinence, and prior to surgery, my wife and I came to terms that I may be dealing with both issues short or long term, or even forever.
 With my strong Gleason 7, my age, and my velocity issues, we decided it was the best shot at curing or slowing down the beast.
 I still stick by that.

 What new guys need to know, is that PC is a game that doesn't play fair.
 I was blessed with no ED, I never say that to rub it in, I feel for every man that deals with that and learns a new life of sex with pumps, drugs, and/or needles.
 I expected to be among them, I still consider it some kind of miracle.
 Incontinence for me in the normal sense of the word was very minimal, but now I realize, its because I had a stricture blockage issue going on right from the night of my main surgery.
 I have the opposite problem, instead of peeing too much, or dripping or leaking, I simply block up.
 So I feel for every brother here that has to live with long term incontinence, and for those that have to have slings installed and other devices.